Spidey and His Amazing Friends

-Spidey and His Amazing Friends, also known as Marvel's Spidey and His Amazing Friends, is an animated television series produced by Marvel Studios Animation (formerly Marvel Animation) and animated by Atomic Cartoons (who also produced Marvel Super Hero Adventures) which premiered on Disney Jr. on August 6, 2021.
+Spidey and His Amazing Friends, also known as Marvel's Spidey and His Amazing Friends, is a preschool animated television series produced by Marvel Studios Animation (formerly Marvel Animation) and animated by Atomic Cartoons (who also produced Marvel Super Hero Adventures), which premiered on Disney Jr. on August 6, 2021.
 The show features young versions of the Marvel characters and is the first full-length Marvel animated series targeted at young audiences.

-After the series premiere, the series was renewed for a second season, which premiered on August 19, 2022.
-In June 2022, the series was renewed for a third season, which premiered on January 8, 2024.
-In June 2023, the series was renewed for a fourth season which premiered on June 16, 2025.
-In February 2025, the series was renewed for a fifth season.
-In June 2025, the series was renewed for a sixth season.
+The series has been consistently renewed for additional seasons prior to their premieres.
+On August 15, 2026, the show was renewed for a seventh season.

+A spin-off series, Iron Man and His Awesome Friends, premiered on August 11, 2025.
+Three days before its premiere, another upcoming spin-off, Avengers: Mightiest Friends, was announced in August 2025 and is slated to premiere in 2027.

 Plot

-The series follows the adventures of grade school kid incarnations of Peter Parker / Spidey, Gwen Stacy / Ghost-Spider, and Miles Morales / Spin and as they fight villains such as Rhino, Doc Ock, her Octobot partner CAL, her Octobots, Green Goblin, Electro, Black Cat, Sandman, Zola, his Hydrabots, Lizard, Trapster, and Hydro-Man.
+The series follows the adventures of grade school kid incarnations of Peter Parker / Spidey, Gwen Stacy / Ghost-Spider, and Miles Morales / Spin and as they fight villains across New York City such as Rhino, Doc Ock, her Octobot partner CAL, her Octobots, Green Goblin, Electro, Black Cat, Sandman, Zola, his Hydrabots, Lizard, Trapster, Hydro-Man, Symbie, and Swarm.

-Spidey, Spin, and Ghost-Spider would sometimes receive aid from other superheroes such as Black Panther, Ms. Marvel, her dog Lockjaw, Hulk, Iron Man, Ant-Man, Wasp, Reptil, Thing, his partner H.E.R.B.I.E., Squirrel Girl, her sidekick Tippy-Toe, White Tiger, Captain America, and Jeff the Land Shark.
+Spidey, Spin, and Ghost-Spider would sometimes receive aid from other superheroes such as Black Panther, Ms. Marvel, her dog Lockjaw, Hulk, Iron Man, Ant-Man, Wasp, Reptil, Thing, his partners H.E.R.B.I.E. and Mr. Fantastic, Squirrel Girl, her sidekick Tippy-Toe, White Tiger, Captain America, Jeff the Land Shark, Rocket Raccoon, his partner Groot, and Silk.